George Posford: Career

 Maschwitz, Posford and Grun also composed Paprika (1938), which flopped, but a revised version, Magyar Melody, ran at His Majesty's Theatre for 105 performances.
 To the original score was added "Mine Alone", composed by Manning Sherwin, which outlived the show.

 Posford and Harry Parr-Davies composed Full Swing (1940), starring Cicely Courtneidge and Jack Hulbert, which had 468 performances during the London blitz.
 Posford wrote a number of wartime revues for the duo.
 During World War II, he was in the Royal Corps of Signals and the London Fire Service.
 He was subsequently involved in the Overseas Recorded Broadcasting Service.

 After the war, Posford co-composed Evangeline (1946) with Harry Jacobson.
 Starring Frances Day, this was a reworking by Maschwitz of James Laver's Nymph Errant.
 In 1951, Posford was again in collaboration with Maschwitz, writing Zip Goes a Million.
 Starring George Formby, the show ran for 544 performances at the Palace Theatre, and the songs included the title song, "Ridin' Into Town", "The Thing About You", "It Takes No Time To Fall In Love", "Nothing Breaks But The Heart", "I Owe You", "Big Business", "Trouble With My Heart", "Thou Art For Me", "Ordinary People" and "I'm Saving Up For Sally".
 Posford and Maschwitz also collaborated on Happy Holiday (1954), a musical version of Arnold Ridley's The Ghost Train.
 Among the songs from this show was "Sew A Silver Button On the Moon".
 Staged over Christmas, the show was unsuccessful.

 Personal life and death

 Posford married actress Rène Ray in August 1936.
 He died on 24 April 1976 in Worplesdon, Surrey, aged 70.
-He had a house built for him in Rustington, West Sussex, called Sark House and Noel Coward was a regular guest.
+He had a house built for him in Rustington, West Sussex, called Sark House, where Noël Coward was a regular guest.